EricThomson/pandastim/readme.md

 - Add masks (e.g., circles or whatever)
 - Currently real tests intead of bare asserts?
 - Consider porting to `pixel2d` (basics are in working/).
+- Write up instructions on how to add new stimuli (basically make a numpy array, put it in stimuli.py, and then follow the examples whether you want a static, drifting stimulus, or experiment)

 #### Notes
 - panda3d doesn't listen to windows scale setting, so 800 is 800.